ingo/ingo.github.io/_recipes_output (original)/konbi_s_egg_salad_sandwich.md

 category: Entrees
 description: This famous egg salad sandwich comes from Konbi, the tiny Los Angeles cafe run by the co-chefs Akira Akuto and Nick Montgomery.
 It’s as pretty as it is delicious.
 The egg salad is brightened with a touch of rice wine vinegar and mustard and bound with Kewpie mayonnaise.
 image: 09Eggs-KonbiEgg-rex-master768.jpg
-image_attribution: Sang An for The New York Times.
-Food Stylist: Simon Andrews.
-Prop Stylist: Paige Hicks.
+image_attribution: Sang An for The New York Times
 size: 4 sandwiches
 time: 45 minutes
 author: Tejal Rao